selinaerhabor/ucfd-milestone-project/README.md

 *	**Submit Button** -  Users are redirected to "Thanks for completing our Events Form" page when they successfully submit the Events form.
 When user hovers the cursor over the Submit button, it changes gradually from a lighter green to a darker green colour and returns back to the original state when cursor is removed from button.

 ### 2.1.6 [Store] Section:
-*	**Thumbnail Layout Arrangement** -
+*   **Store Tab** - includes a trolley cart icon to signal to users that the Store tab is where they can find The Kinks merchandise to buy.
-The Kinks' merchandise are organised in terms of their item type (CDs, T-Shirts, Tote Bag, Mugs and Accessories).
+*	**Thumbnail Layout Arrangement** - The Kinks' merchandise are organised in terms of their item type (CDs, T-Shirts, Tote Bag, Mugs and Accessories).
 This layout is visible on both large and smaller screen sizes and number of items displayed on one row decreases to two items per row and then one item per row on a smaller screen size (sm) or extra small screen (xs) respectively.
 *	**Buy Now Button** -  Users are redirected to merchandise page to purchase sellected item.
 When the user hovers the cursor over the button, it changes gradually from white to a lighter green colour and returns back to the original state when cursor is removed from button.

 ## 2.2 Potential Features to implement in the future: